|Print a Handout: Run Chart (PDF)|

 - Create a graph on which you can plot your data (y axis, or vertical line) over time (x axis, or horizontal line)

 - Plot the data

 - Interpret the chart: Focus on the vital changes or meaningful trends/patterns, rather than each and every data variation; keep reading for interpretation tips

-Using a Run Chart: Testing for Special Causes
+Using a Run Chart to Test for Special Causes

 Test #1: The presence of too much or too little variability

-- When there are too few or too many runs
+Use when there are too few or too many runs.

 Test #2: The presence of a shift in the process

 A special cause exists if a run contains too many data points (i.e., with 20 or more data points, a run of 8 or more data points is considered "too long"; with less than 20 data points, a run of 7 might also be considered "too long").